Thursday, April 28, 2022

 The topics with which Moshe was commanded to address the cohanim/priests had to do with their sanctity.
 The first of these deals with defiling themselves with the dead (v.1), although in Hebrew the word “dead” is missing, and can only be inferred from the context.
 Perhaps this is a linguistic device intended to illustrate the defilement of death, and thus is omitted (even) from the text.
 The titles of the previous two Parashot, together with this one, form the sentence: “after the death of the holy ones, say/speak…,” the “speaking” having to do, once again, with the topic of death.
 The opening of our Parasha seems, therefore, to pick off from the beginning of Parashat Acharey Mot (Lev.
 16:1-2), which deals with the aftermath of the death of A’haron’s sons, elaborating on the necessary conduct required by the priests.

 Parashat Emor also contains the well-known chapter 23, which lists and specifies YHVH's appointed times.
 Chapters 21 and 22, on one end of the Parasha, deal respectively, as we have just seen, with the priests' conduct of holiness, the sanctity of the offerings, and the handling thereof.
 It is interesting to note the order; the sanctity of the priests ("they shall be holy to their Elohim", 21:6) is followed by the sanctity of the offerings (called "holy things", 22:3), followed by the sanctity of the appointed times (chapter 23).
 The other end of the Parasha is made up of chapter 24, with its themes of the perpetual light ("ner ha'tamid" vs. 1-4), and the twelve loaves that were to be set on the gold table (vs. 5-9).
 A brief account relating an episode during which YHVH's name was profaned, * as well as the resulting and immediate consequences, together with a series of instructions for penalties applicable in similar cases and a variety of offenses, seal off Parashat Emor.
 Before examining chapter 23 with its listing of the "mo'adim" (the appointed times), let us pause to look at a curious or even bizarre statement in 22:11.
 The topic at hand has to do with partaking, or even "drawing near" to the holy things which the people would dedicate to YHVH.
-It was the priests' duty to distinguish between who was fit for this, and who was not.
-So here is what verse 11 says in contrast to all the previous ones, with their strict qualifications in regards to these dedicated things: "But if the priest buys a person with his money, he [the bought person] may eat it [the dedicated thing]; and one who is born in his house [the priest's] may eat his food".
+It was the priests' duty to distinguish who was fit for this, and who was not.
+In verse 10 it says "No outsider shall eat the holy offering; one who dwells with the priest, or a hired servant, shall not eat the holy thing".
+However, verse 11 seems to contradict what we just read, as well as all the previous strict qualifications regarding these dedicated things.
+Here is what it says: "But if the priest buys a person with his money, he [the bought person] may eat it [the dedicated thing]; and one who is born in his house [the priest's] may eat his food".
 The purchased individual would have been a slave, most likely a Canaanite one, while the "one who is born in the house", is again, a reference to someone who is one of the servants (cp.
 Genesis 17:12-13,23).
+This is referencing the lowest of the members of the household.
 Is this hinting at the tremendous undertaking by Elohim whose Son "purchased with own blood" those who were "slaves of sin" from every "kindred and tongue and nation" who is, therefore, able to partake of the "holy dedicated - kodesh?
 (Acts 20:28; Romans 6:20; Rev. 7:9).

 The first "appointed day" – the “Shabbat” - is also the prototype upon which all the others are established (ref.
 23:3).
 It speaks of rest, trust, and faith directed toward the Heavenly Father (a topic we dealt with at length in Parashat Yitro – Exodus 18-20).